 comply with any requirements which may be published by Ofqual and revised from time to time.

-The arrangements must provide that, on carrying out a review of marking of Marked Assessment Material –
+The arrangements must provide that, on carrying out a review of marking –

-the Assessor shall determine, in respect of each task in the assessment for which marks could have been awarded, and in respect of the assessment as a whole, whether the marking included any Marking Error,
+the Assessor shall determine whether the marking of the assessment included any Marking Error,

-where the Assessor has determined that the marking of the assessment did not include any Marking Error, the Assessor shall make no changes to the mark awarded,
+where the Assessor determines that the marking of the assessment did not include any Marking Error, the Assessor shall not change the mark,

-where the Assessor has determined that the marking of the assessment included a Marking Error, the Assessor shall correct the effect of the Marking Error but make no other changes to the mark awarded, and
+where the Assessor determines that the marking of the assessment included a Marking Error, the Assessor shall correct the effect of the Marking Error but not otherwise change the mark, and

 the Assessor shall document the reasons for any determination and for any change of mark.